anyaevostinar/anyaevostinar.github.io/classes/208-f25/exam2.md

 * AI6-AD: Interpret `mov` instructions

 * AC1: Distinguish between recursion/looping/branching
-* AC2: Identify parameter count/types and return type of given a given assembly program
+* AC2: Identify parameter count/types and return type of a given assembly program
 * AC3-AD: Describe the functionality of a given assembly program
 * AC4-AD: Reconstruct all of a C program from given assembly